 Research on the Benefits of Chiropractic Care for Children with ADHD

 Research published in the journal Explore: The Journal of Science and Healing, indicates that chiropractic spinal manipulative therapy can benefit children with ADHD, with improvements noted in symptoms such as hyperactivity, impulsivity, and inattentiveness, as well as behavioral, social or emotional difficulties (which can also manifest themselves when in children and adults with ADHD).
-Another study found that after two months chiropractic treatment, a group of adult patients showed a significant improvement in attention, with researchers stating that spinal manipulation “may positively affect the brain by creating plastic changes in the prefrontal cortex and other cortical and subcortical areas serving as neural substrate for the cognitive process of attention.”
+Another study found that after two months chiropractic treatment, a group of adult patients showed a significant improvement in attention.
+The researchers stated that spinal manipulation may positively affect the brain by creating plastic changes in the prefrontal cortex and other cortical and subcortical areas serving as neural substrate for the cognitive process of attention.
 Additional research theorizes that by adjusting subluxations, a child’s pain and discomfort is reduced, thus enhancing his/her ability to concentrate, learn and ‘sit still’.

 Treatments for ADHD often comprises of a combination of approaches, including behavioral therapy.
 However, many parents are reporting the reduction of symptoms from chiropractic care.
-By enabling a child to be more comfortable within their own body, and by improving nerve communications between the brain and the rest of the body, a child’s comfort grows exponentially, and they are able to concentrate and learn more effectively.
+By enabling a child to be more comfortable within their own body, and by improving nerve communications between the brain and the rest of the body, a child’s comfort grows exponentially.
+Therefore they are able to concentrate and learn more effectively.